Hoofdafbeelding inzamelingsactie

 Jonatan.

-Our lovely boy, only 12 years of age.
-Interested in Pirates of the Caribbean, Star Wars, Lego, karate and arts.
+Our lovely boy, only 12 years of age (when we started his GFM fundraiser - 15 now).
+Interested in Pirates of the Caribbean, Star Wars, Lego, Marvel and DC universes, karate and arts.
 Active, imaginative, sensitive.
 An old soul type of a lad.

 For several years, as parents, we have been struggling to understand why he has been so ‘wobbly and clumsy’ in comparison to his peers.
 We have tried to find causes for his difficulties in walking, running, maintaining balance and posture, poor hand coordination and fine motor skills problems.
 We tried physiotherapy, occupational therapy, exercising routines at home; looked for tumours in his brain; investigated red circles under his eyes, believing they were allergy related; worked to improve the clarity of his slurred speech and prevent excessive drooling.
 It all seems to have borne fruit, but he kept deteriorating, nonetheless.